LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/functions.md

 Visually there are no points on the graph of the function that are not mapped to by an element in the domain.
 This also means that $|A| \geq |B|$ because each element in the codomain is mapped to by at least one element in the domain.

-<Image
+{{< figure
-    src="/maths/functionsSurjective.png"
+  src="/images/maths/functionsSurjective.png"
-    caption="Example of surjective and non-surjective functions and their graphs." width={800}
+  alt="Example of surjective and non-surjective functions and their graphs." caption="Example of surjective and non-surjective functions and their graphs." width="700"
-/>
+>}}

 ### Bijective